C. Edward McVaney: Education

-McVaney attended a Jesuit elementary prep school, and graduated high school, Creighton Prep School, in 1959.
+McVaney attended a Jesuit elementary prep school, and graduated from Creighton Preparatory School in 1959.
 He then went to Iowa State Teacher's College (now the University of Northern Iowa) on a football scholarship.
 He was on the dean's list and graduated with honors in 1964 with a BS in mechanical engineering.
 Discovered making "free calls" with little wire device to his girlfriend, Carole, in Lincoln, Nebraska, McVaney lost his football scholarship and left Iowa State Teacher's College.
 He returned to Creighton Prep School for a semester-and-a-half, and then attended the University of Nebraska.
 McVaney married Carole in 1963.

 For post-graduate training, McVaney attended Rutgers University.
 McVaney and his wife lived in Cedar Grove, New Jersey.

 Career

 Upon his graduation from Rutgers, McVaney was hired by Western Electric as an operations research engineer.

 McVaney was transferred by Peat Marwick from New York City to Denver, Colorado in 1968.
 He continued with Marwick until 1970 when he took a position with Alexander Grant, now Grant Thornton LLP.

 Along with co-workers, Dan Gregory and Jack Thompson, McVaney founded JD Edwards in 1977.

 In 2016, McVaney founded Nextworld, an enterprise resource planning platform, in Denver, Colorado.